 What is a Brainspot?

-A Brainspot is a fixed eye position that triggers positive or negative emotions, trauma and memories.
-The body and brain stores and connects those emotions, trauma, and memories.
+A Brainspot is a fixed eye position that connects with a felt sense in your body which triggers positive or negative emotions, trauma and memories.
+The body and brain stores and connects those emotions, trauma, and memories subcortically.
 Bringing together emotion and somatic sensation allows us to locate the Brainspot.
 A trained therapist identifies Brainspots through careful observation of the eyes and nonverbal responses during a session.
 A client can learn as early as the first session how to find the best eye position on their own.
 The direction in which you look can affect how you feel and access your memories.
 Have you ever rolled your eyes up when trying to recall a fact?
 That’s one example of how our eye position correlates to our stored memories.
-For more information, see Dr. Grand’s video: What is a Brainspot?

 Who developed Brainspotting?